Gmugra/net.cactusthorn.routing/README.md

 1. multiple Producers which will generate responses based on Content-Type
 1. multiple Consumers to convert request body to Java objects based on Content-Type

+And that is **the basic idea**: you build your web application with only the components you prefer.
+There is nothing superfluous.
+The Routing Library JAR itself is less than 100KB (+ ~ 40KB SLF4J JAR ; + ~ 100KB javax.servlet-api JAR).

 The flow is simple:
 1. The Servlet get the HTTP request, and find the method which should process it.
-1. It request the EntryPoint class instance from the ComponentProvider, convert parameters, use Consumer to convert request-body and invoke the method.
+1. It request the EntryPoint class instance from the ComponentProvider, convert parameters(if necessary use Consumer to convert request-body) and invoke the method.
 1. It get from the method return-Object, find Producer and provide the object to Producer, which write result into response output stream.

 ### ComponentProvider